 \section{INTRODUCTION}

-Locomotion and manipulation tasks inherently involve intermittent contact with the environment.
-These changing contact conditions are particularly challenging because they introduce discrete switches in the system dynamics, resulting in a hybrid dynamical system~\cite{johnson2016hybrid}.
-When trajectory optimization is applied to such hybrid systems, the resulting formulation typically takes the form of a mathematical program with complementarity constraints (MPCC)~\cite{scheel2000mathematical, patel2019contact, kim2025contact, aydinoglu2024consensus} or a mixed-integer optimization problem~\cite{deits2014footstep, aceituno2017simultaneous, toussaint2018differentiable, ponton2021efficient, ciebielski2025task}.

-Most recent trajectory optimization approaches for contact-rich problems adopt hierarchical formulations~\cite{wensing2023optimization}, in which contact planning and whole-body motion generation are treated separately.
+Locomotion and manipulation tasks inherently involve intermittent contact with the environment, leading to discrete switches in system dynamics and resulting in hybrid dynamical systems~\cite{johnson2016hybrid}.
+Trajectory Optimization (TO) for such systems is typically formulated as either a mathematical program with complementarity constraints (MPCC)~\cite{scheel2000mathematical, patel2019contact, kim2025contact, aydinoglu2024consensus} or a mixed-integer optimization problem~\cite{deits2014footstep, aceituno2017simultaneous, ponton2021efficient}.
+Most recent TO approaches for contact-rich problems adopt hierarchical formulations~\cite{wensing2023optimization}, separating contact planning from whole-body motion generation.
 These methods typically assume deterministic contact timings~\cite{grandia2023perceptive, dhedin2025simultaneous}.
-In practice, however, such assumptions are overly restrictive: environmental perception is inherently uncertain, and both modeling errors and end-effector tracking inaccuracies during contact establishment can cause discrepancies between planned and actual contact times.
-To mitigate these effects, existing frameworks often rely on the inherent robustness of model predictive control (MPC) through frequent replanning~\cite{toussaint2022sequence, mastalli2022agile, meduri2023biconmp,yan2024impact}.
-Nevertheless, contact switches introduce very fast dynamics that cannot be captured by the re-planning frequency of the MPC controllers, underscoring the need for a more systematic framework that explicitly addresses contact-timing uncertainty.
+In practice, however, this assumption is restrictive: environmental perception is inherently uncertain, and modeling errors or end-effector tracking inaccuracies during contact establishment can lead to discrepancies between planned and actual contact times.

-The primary contribution of this work is the development of a robust trajectory optimization framework, termed SURE, for hybrid systems with uncertain contact timing.
-The framework introduces a branching phase, in which nodes can branch and subsequently rejoin a common final trajectory, thereby achieving both robustness and computational efficiency.
-Using two case studies, we demonstrate the improved robustness of the proposed approach compared to nominal trajectory optimization and analyze different implementations.
+The main contribution of this work is the development of a robust TO framework, termed SURE, with uncertain contact timing.
+The framework allows trajectories to split from possible pre-impact states and later rejoin a shared trajectory, thereby achieving both robustness and computational efficiency.
+Through two case studies, we demonstrate improved robustness over nominal TO.